iamrichu/iamrichu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an Algorithm Engineer at Alibaba Group, where I am a member of the prestigious T-Star Talent Program within the Taobao and Tmall Group (TTG).
+I am a  senior algorithm engineer at Alibaba Group, where I am a member of the prestigious T-Star Talent Program within the Taobao and Tmall Group (TTG).
 I earned my Ph.D. from the University of Science and Technology of China (USTC, advised by [Dong Liu](https://faculty.ustc.edu.cn/dongeliu/)) and my Bachelor's degree from Xi'an Jiaotong University (XJTU).

 My research focuses on Multimedia AIGC, with specific interests in: